rohitrishim/accuknox-help/docs_sample/manage_policies/manage_policies.md

-## Manage Policies
+## Policy Management Life Cycle

 Once you successfully onboarded the cluster.
 You are good to go.

 You can create policies from scratch to secure your cloud environment.
-You can also make use of a number of predefined policies from auto discovered policies and recommended policies.
+You can also make use of auto discovered policies and a number of predefined recommended policies.

 ### **Overview**